ematsushita/midterm-wiki-maps/README.md

 Users can curate collections of places of interest, favourite restaurants, or other attractions.
 These lits are public and accessible to other users.

+## Getting Started
+- Install all dependencies (using the `npm install` command).
+- Use .env.example as a template for your .env file.
+Configure it to point to your own postgres database.
+- You can use the included schema and seeds to set up your database and seed with test data.
+Use the command `npm run db:reset` to create the tables and data.
+- Run the development web server using the `npm run local` command.

+*Note:* autosize is included in the package.json and can be installed as a dependency with `npm install`, however this project does not use a javascript compiler.
+Therefore for demonstration purposes, the autosize.js file was copied from the node_module folder to the public/scripts folder and loaded into the html file to run client-side.

 ## Features

 ### View Available Lists